proses92/java-bootcamp/README.md

-# Java BootCamp base folders layout
+# Welcome to the Java Bootcamp for future Globers!

 Please, use this repository as a base for your training.
 The idea is to fork this project so everyone use the same folder structure for the exercises.